 Whether it’s a picture of the storefront or menu, taking the business card with you, or checking in on Foursquare’s Swarm app.

 I can’t tell you how many times I’ve been caught in the rain while traveling… London, Paris, Montreal, Capri, Venice, I could go on.
-Instead of having to buy a new one every time, bring a small one with you JIC.
+Instead of having to buy a new one every time, bring a small one (like this one from Amazon!) with you JIC.

 For directions, for recommendations, for suggestions of places to eat.
 There’s no better advice than from someone who lives there.